Applies to: Current and Legacy Saffire Interfaces

 - Try using the other FireWire port found on the back of your Saffire product, and also try different ports (if you have more than one) on your computer.

-NB: You may have more than one FireWire port on your computer.
-Note that they may be connected to the same bus, even though they appear to be physically seperate.
-This will be the case if you have a FireWire card with multiple FireWire ports on (all ports on the card will be on the same bus), and is also often the case if you have multiple ports inbuilt on you system.
+- NB: You may have more than one FireWire port on your computer.
+Note that they may be connected to the same bus, even though they appear to be physically separate.
+This will be the case if you have a FireWire card with multiple FireWire ports on (all ports on the card will be on the same bus), and is also often the case if you have multiple ports inbuilt on your system.

 - Check the chipset and type of FireWire card: FireWire compatibility article.